MxBurger/BVA2/Ex_3_3/Readme.md

 ## Advanced Implementation

+>**Important Notice:**
+> This implementation is submitted as-is.
+While this implementation demonstrates a theoretical understanding of Wiener
+>filtering principles, the current solution does not perform sufficiently well to fully meet the requirements of the
+> assignment.

 While the core Wiener filter assumes knowledge of the degradation kernel, this advanced implementation attempts to estimate the kernel by comparing the degraded image to natural reference images.
 In theory, this allows for blind deblurring, where the kernel is unknown.